Take a minute. We'll help you figure it out.

 Cowboy shots.

-In the 1930s, American filmmakers started using a style of medium shot known as a cowboy shot, which portrayed gunslingers from hat to mid-thigh to include their holsters.
+In the 1930s, American filmmakers started using a style of movie shot known as a cowboy shot, which portrayed gunslingers from hat to mid-thigh to include their holsters.
 Modern films use cowboy shots to show a subject’s body language and some background while still capturing their facial expressions.
-In Wonder Woman, for example, a cowboy shot captures Diana as she crosses the battlefield, punching away bullets and smiling at her sense of her own power.
+In Wonder Woman, for example, a cowboy shot captures Diana as she crosses the battlefield, punching away bullets and smiling at her sense of power.

 Over-the-shoulder shots.